Maui wildfire survivors say they had to fend for themselves in days after blaze: "We ran out of everything"

 She said she didn't know she was heading into a firestorm until she saw big, black mushroom clouds of smoke piling on top of each other and growing bigger.
 Like so many others, she said she didn't receive an evacuation alert.

-Fearing she wouldn't make it out of Lahaina alive, she escaped the flames and returned to her hotel in Papalaua Beach, where hundreds were stranded with no power and limited supplies.
+Fearing she wouldn't make it out of Lahaina alive, she escaped the flames and returned to her hotel in Kaanapali, where hundreds were stranded with no power and limited supplies.

 "There was a point to where we could only provide food for the children," she told CBS News.

-Note: Editor's Note: This story has been updated to reflect that Kawena Kahula manages a hotel located in Kaanapali.